-4.5 Current Status
+E. Current Status

 The system is implemented as a collection of mobile agents on MobileSpaces and it can be run on any computer with a JDK 1.2-compatible Java runtime system that can migrate agents over a network using a TCP-based agent migration protocol.
-The current implementation of this framework was not built for performance, but a basic agent migration experiment was done using four computers (Pentium III-600 MHz with Windows2000 and JDK 1.3) connected with a 100-Mbps Ethernet.
+The current implementation of this framework was not built for performance, but a basic agent migration experiment was done using eight computers (Pentium III-800 MHz with Windows2000 and JDK 1.4.1) and an agent pool (Pentium4-1.6GHz with Windows2000 and JDK 1.4.1) connected with a 100-Mbps Ethernet.

-Table 1: Performance of agent migration
+Fig. 4.
+Performance of agent migration